wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/070-get-page.md

 #### `get_page`

-TODO:

-  * Update paragraph two in Radius docs ("This tag is useful").
-  * Update order of Attribute Options vs Example headings

 Target a certain page by via ID.
 Most often used within a loop.

 This tag is useful for pulling navigation into a different page on your site, pulling content from other pages or pulling student/staff profiles onto a homepage (likely in tandem with a `for` loop), among many other uses.